 So I am consciously remembering that I am so appreciative of the people in my life that ACCEPT me and LOVE me.
 All of me.
 The good and the bad.
 It's very freeing for someone to give me this acceptance.
 Why should RAD be any different?
 Don't we all want to be accepted unconditionally exactly where we are right now?
 Am I not grateful for the people that protected me when I was a baby?
 RAD was the only "person" that protected and "saved" her from volumes of abuse.
 Shouldn't I be grateful for that?
 Plus I have found that the more accepting I am of myself and others the more willing they are to reciprocate.

 So I've forgiven RAD and am honoring and embracing it because it saved my daughter's LIFE and I've found a way to be grateful for it.
 For today anyway I am embracing RAD.
 With love.

 Now you can clobber me.
 Respectful clobbering will be published.
 Mean clobbering.....probably not. :)

 The quote of the day is from an anonymous friend.
 We were emailing back and forth the other day and she made some profound statements.

 "We have had struggles with our daughter since she was about 2 years old (adopted at birth), and I’ve just finally reached the point of being willing to call it attachment.
 Therapeutic parenting works wonders with her, and ‘typical’ discipline is a flop!"

 I get the being willing to call it attachment.....being willing to call it RAD.
 It's tremendously frightening to admit and define what you're living in.
-Truthfully it doesn't matter what you call it.... just do the right things so that the problem will get better.
+Truthfully, I don't give a flying cow patty what you call it.... just do the right things so that the problem will get better.
 Do the right thing so the child can heal.
-Just do it.